 Read on to find out more about the exciting world of dental tech!

 What is CAD/CAM dentistry?

 Computer-aided design (CAD) and computer-aided manufacturing (CAM) are digital technologies used to design, plan and ultimately create dental prosthodontics with 3D printing technology.
-With CAD/CAM, dentists can efficiently create dental crowns, bridges, veneers, onlays, inlays, dentures, and dental implant-supported prostheses.
+With CAD/CAM, dentists can efficiently create dental crowns, teeth bridges, veneers, onlays, inlays, dentures, and dental implant-supported prostheses.